microsoft/PartsUnlimited/docs/HOL_PartsUnlimited_Application_Performance_Monitoring/HOL_PartsUnlimited_Application_Performance_Monitoring.md

 In this lab, you will learn how to set up Application Insights telemetry, and drill down into performance monitoring data through Application Insights in the new Azure Portal.

+*Note: This hands-on lab is designed to use code from the aspnet45 branch.*

 **Prerequisites**

 - Visual Studio 2013 or higher